 We know that we need to be very careful (and you do, too) to make it obvious that our message is commercial in nature.
 We do this in our email subject line.
 Plus we include an Unsubscribe button (and honor those requests immediately), and we include our physical address.
 These steps put us in compliance with CAN-SPAM guidelines and keep us out of trouble with the FTC in the U.S. and the Canadian Competition Bureau.

 Though small in scale, our most successful method has been asking all of our friends to request our book at their local libraries.
 We’ve already detailed how you can work this scheme yourself.

 In 2016 we won 2 regional and 3 national book awards.
 Naturally we were thrilled and have displayed the medals on our second edition cover and on our website.
 We expanded on the topic of book awards in a blog post, concluding that winning awards don’t increase sales immediately, though having official endorsements to show off probably does influence potential readers.

 We have a Facebook page but we don’t add content as often as we should and it doesn’t see a lot of traffic.
 We use LinkedIn, where we contribute to relevant conversations and try to be voices of reason there.
-Several months ago we joined Twitter (@BookDesignBook), where we add content daily and retweet when appropriate.
+Several years ago we joined Twitter (@BookDesignBook), where we add content regularly and retweet when appropriate.
 None of these methods directly result in sales, but we hope that all are alerting new people to our website and book, and adding to our reputation as experts in the field.

 On a whim, we posted 25 instructional videos on our own YouTube channel, and some of them have become popular.
 We occasionally get messages from viewers that they’ve bought our book.
 If you have how-to content to share, simple videos might be just the way to reach your potential audience.